Expected Progress Toward the Ph.D. in ACO

 Most items in this section are not a strict requirement, but a guideline as to how ACO students should progress.
 ACO students should strive for a cumulative GPA of 4.0.
 All required coursework must be passed with a grade of B or better.

-Year 2: Sit for and pass the comprehensive examination in the first semester.
-At the end of the second year, each student should have a formal dissertation advisor
+Year 2: Pass the comprehensive examination.
+By the end of the second year, each student should have a formal dissertation advisor.
+Students can continue with their course requirements, and should be actively pursuing research.

 Year 3: Independent research; defense of the research proposal.
 By the completion of the third year, students should have produced at least one result satisfying the following specification based upon their field of study: